mkm-cdnz/NZ_mil/README.md

 # NZ_mil
-Explorations &amp; visualisations of materiel & dual-use products produced in Aotearoa
+Explorations &amp; visualisations of materiel & dual-use products produced in Aotearoa.
+- Uses Google Sheets as a headless CMS